rheinwerk-verlag/planning-poker/README.rst

 The idea for the Planning Poker app came to life during the 2020 Covid pandemic with the aim to provide agile teams with an easy way to perform their planning poker sessions from the safety of their homes.
 It was developed with flexibility and extensibility in mind.
-Powered by a Django backend and frontend written in Vue.js.
+Powered by a Django backend and a frontend written in Vue.js.

 Features
 --------
-* 🔍 This app comes with an **easy to use interface** and provides all the necessary data for estimating the scope of your stories on a single page.
+* 🔍 This app comes with an **easy-to-use interface** and provides all the necessary data for estimating the scope of your stories on a single page.

   .. figure:: docs/static/ui_overview.png